-PSL 310 changed to an ebook to save students money (the ebook is essentially free).
-Nothing you are tested on comes directly from the ebook (unless it is specifically assigned reading - i.e. CNS reading, readings for the Challenge Questions and Reading Questions, or readings for the Case Studies) but it is good to have a digital book to be able to see figures in color and to have as a reference.
-As mentioned above, access to "Course Mate" comes with the Course Pack; Course Mate includes an ebook of Human Physiology: From Cells to Systems, eighth edition, by Lauralee Sherwood.
-There are learning tools on Course Mate that may help your learning but no material that is only on Course Mate is required for the class.
-When you create an account at login.cengagebrain.com you will need to type in the code that is on the card wrapped in the Course Pack.
-You will be asked to type in a course key but a course key is NOT needed for PSL 310.
+PSL 310 changed to an ebook to save students money (the ebook is essentially free and the hard copy, unused text can cost more than \$200).
+The ebook is Human Physiology: From Cells to Systems, ninth edition, by Lauralee Sherwood.
+Nothing you are tested on comes directly from the ebook (unless it is specifically assigned reading - i.e. CNS reading, readings for the Challenge Questions and Reading Questions, or readings for the Case Studies - for your convenience, these readings are also included in the Readings Appendix in the Course Pack) but it is good to have a digital book to be able to see figures in color and to have as a reference.
+There are learning tools on the publisher's site called "MindTap" that may help your learning, but no material that is only on MindTap is required for the class.
+When you create an account at login.cengagebrain.com you will need to type in the code that is on the back of the front cover of Course Pack Part 1.
+Click on "Add a course or register a product" on the right side of the web page.
+You will be asked to type in a course key.
+The course key for PSL 310 is MTPNCK4PT213, but it is NOT necessary if you want to skip this step.

-The hard copy textbook is on reserve in the Main Library (there are several copies without Course Mate).
-For students who want their own hard copy text, area bookstores may have used copies and it can be found on the internet using ISBN 978-1-111-57743-8
+The hard copy textbook is on reserve in the Main Library.
+For students who want their own hard copy text, area bookstores may have used copies and it can be found on the internet using ISBN 978-1-285-86693-2.